atropos-null/LS/py120/py120_workingdoc.md

         print("I can't fly.")
 ```

 Here, the `Penguin` class is forced to override the `fly` method to negate a behavior that does not apply to it.
-This is a significant "red flag" in object-oriented design because it violates the Liskov Substitution Principle (LSP).
+This is a significant "red flag" in object-oriented design because it violates the **Liskov Substitution Principle (LSP)**.
 This principle states that objects of a superclass should be replaceable with objects of its subclasses without affecting the correctness of the program.
 By changing the fundamental meaning of `fly`, the `Penguin` class breaks the contract of the `Bird` superclass.
 A piece of code expecting any `Bird` to be able to fly will fail if it receives a `Penguin`.
 This scenario reveals a key weakness of inheritance: any change to a base class can have cascading and unexpected effects on its subclasses.
 This inflexibility makes the system harder to maintain and extend, as developers must constantly account for exceptions and overrides throughout the hierarchy.

-#### Section Conclusion

 The limitations exposed by rigid "is-a" hierarchies necessitate a more adaptable approach to software design, paving the way for the flexible alternatives offered by composition.